ITIF Logo

 The DOJ v.
 Google Saga Continues: What’s at Stake in the Search Remedies Trial?

-Please join ITIF for a virtual panel with top experts who will discuss the key issues going to trial, the implications for Google and the future of search, and what the case means for U.S. antitrust law and the broader “big tech” debate.
+Watch now for a virtual panel with top experts who will discussed the key issues going to trial, the implications for Google and the future of search, and what the case means for U.S. antitrust law and the broader “big tech” debate.

 March 21, 2025|Blogs